14th November 201910:00 - 17:30

 Professor Paul Reynolds was appointed Professor of Structural Dynamics and Control at the University of Exeter in May 2013, following many years at the University of Sheffield.
 His research interests are in advanced technologies for control of vibrations in civil engineering structures, with a focus on active control of human-induced vibrations.

 Both are directors of Full Scale Dynamics Ltd., a university spin-off company specialising in commercial testing, monitoring and performance assessment of full-scale civil engineering structures.

-Civil and structural engineers dealing with problems of building and structural vibration, including the following specific types of structures: buildings, footbridges, and stadia.
+Civil and structural engineers dealing with problems of building and structural vibration,particularly in buildings, footbridges, and stadiums.

-Either attendance of the Vibration Serviceability: Fundamental Vibrations Theory course or a strong background in structural vibrations theory and knowledge of matrix calculations, solution of 2nd order differential equations, complex numbers and functions, Fourier series, basics of finite element analysis.
+Participants will need knowledge of matrix calculations, solution of second order differential equations, complex numbers and functions, Fourier series, and basics of finite element analysis.

-Vibration Serviceability: Fundamental Vibrations Theory course is being held on the previous day, 11 December 2018 – a discount is available if both courses are booked together.
+Vibration Serviceability: Fundamental Vibrations Theory is being run on the previous day, 9 October 2019 – a discount is available if both courses are booked together.

 Discount: book both Vibration Serviceability courses together and receive a disount.
 Price for both days: